GoogleCloudPlatform/gcsfuse/docs/mounting.md

     gcsfuse my-bucket /path/to/mount/point

 You should be able to see your bucket contents if you run `ls /path/to/mount/point`.

+## Unmounting

 To later unmount the bucket, either kill the gcsfuse process with a SIGINT or run `umount /path/to/mount/point`.
 (On Linux, you may need to replace `umount` with `fusermount -u`.)